xtuc/docs/agent-container.md

 You are not allowed to change the Unix user or group which will execute your program.

 The user `nobody` must be present in the container in order to run your program.
-Note taht most Linux distribution have it.
+Note that most Linux distribution have it.